eigentechnologies/cpip/README.md

 ## Other Things to Note

-### Conda Configuration
-The only change made to the configuration is that `defaults` is removed from the `channels` key in order to enforce better consistency.
-Changing other settings may yield unexpected results.

-### Poetry Configuration
-`cpip pack` internally sets `settings.virtualenvs.create` to `false`, but restores the setting to its original value upon failure.

 ### Installing pip dependencies with Conda vs. Poetry
 `pip` dependencies can be installed via `conda` or `poetry`.
 It is recommended to use a `poetry` project to define all the `pip`